litch/jubilee/README.md

 bundle && bundle exec rake install
 ```

-This is the development branch of jubilee, it uses the vertx
+This is the development branch of jubilee, it uses the latest
-3.0-SNAPSHOT for a working version, please check out the
+vertx 3.0.0-SNAPSHOT, for a working version, please check out the
 [2.x branch](https://github.com/isaiah/jubilee/tree/2.x).

 Rails